 Ringolsby helped found Baseball America, and remains a columnist for the publication.
 He also is an insider on MLB Network and has created a Rockies focused website, InsideTheSeams.com.
-He worked for the Rocky Mountain News in Denver, Colorado, until its closure during spring training 2009, spent 2009-2013 as the pre-game/post-game analyst with Fox Sports Rocky Mountain/ROOTSPORTS for Rockies telecasts, and was a columnist for MLB.com the past four years.
+He worked for the Rocky Mountain News in Denver, Colorado, until its closure during spring training 2009, spent 2009-2013 as the pre-game/post-game analyst with Fox Sports Rocky Mountain/ROOTSPORTS for Rockies telecasts, and was a columnist for MLB.com for four years, 2014-17.

 After two years in college, Ringolsby chose to follow up on the sports writing career he began in Cheyenne during his high school days, and went to work for United Press International.
 He worked for UPI from June 1971 until February 1977, spending time at the UPI bureaus in Cheyenne, Denver and Kansas City.
 In addition to his time covering the Rockies, Ringolsby covered Major League Baseball for the Long Beach Independent Press-Telegram (California Angels, March 1977 – July 1980), the Seattle Post-Intelligencer (Seattle Mariners, July 1980 – July 1983), the Kansas City Star-Times (Kansas City Royals, August 1983 – February 1986), and the Dallas Morning News (Texas Rangers, March 1986 – 1991).

 Ringolsby is a member of the board of directors for the Professional Baseball Scouts Foundation.
 He is a past member of the Society for American Baseball Research from 1979 through 2009.
-He wrote a syndicated baseball column from 1986–2006, and was a columnist for FoxSports.com from April 2006 until July 2012.
+He wrote a syndicated baseball column from 1986–2006 first for Tribune Media Services and then Scripps Houward,, and was a columnist for FoxSports.com from April 2006 until July 2012.

 Ringolsby is a member of the board of directors of the Cowboy Joe Club at the University of Wyoming, and a former member of the Board of Directors of the National Western Stock Show.